Tel Hazor and its Biblical Associations

 Hazor was the largest and most influential city in Israel during Canaanite times.
-There were at least two major confrontations between the Israelites and the Canaanites of Hazor - at the times of Joshua and the Judges.
+There were at least two major confrontations between the Israelites and the Canaanites of Hazor - at the times of Joshua and during the period of the Judges.
 Hazor is the largest tel in Israel and it has been extensively excavated.
-The ruins are well explained and help provide a background to the Biblical narrative.
+The ruins are explained well with signs and help provide the background to the Biblical narrative.

 Time: You will need a few hours to look around the site.